bahrus/be-scoped/README.md

 # be-scoped (🎯) [TODO]

-be-scoped i in the process of being resurrected, possibly.
+be-scoped is in the process of being resurrected, possibly.

 ```html
 <table itemscope=my-list>